Pullusb/SB_ActiveSwap/README.md

 **press ctrl+shift+\`**  previous object in selection become active **press alt+shift+\`**  deselect active object (then next object in selection become active)

-In vertex paint mode : iterate over active group
+In vertex paint mode : iterate active group

+Note for french:
 Shortcut are for qwerty layout (since the '\`' key is easily accessible to the left hand with modifier pressed) You must change it in source code if you are on azerty.
-If I finish it someday I'll post a version with valid shortcut for french keyboard too.
+Someday I'll post a version with valid shortcut for french keyboard too...
+But what key to take ?!

 ### TODO: